thomasheller/splitt0r/README.md

   `output/dupes/TITLE (3).txt`
   - and so forth...

+This applies to `-write` mode.
+If you use `-print` to get a list of all titles, splitt0r will print the titles regardless of how often they appear in the input -- no indices will be appended.
+This is by design.
+In `-stats` mode, splitt0r will tell you how many duplicates appeared.

 ### Details

   - It doesn't matter how the input begins -- i.e., the first line doesn't need to be a delimiter line. splitt0r will ignore delimiter lines and empty lines until it finds the first line of actual content.